FRRouting/frr/doc/user/ospfd.rst

    currently supported.
 The 'no-php-flag' means NO Penultimate Hop Popping that allows SR node to request to its neighbor to not pop the label.

-.. index:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate>
+.. index:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate> [json]
-.. clicmd:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate>
+.. clicmd:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate> [json]

    Show Segment Routing Data Base, all SR nodes, specific advertized router or self router.
+Optional JSON output can be obtained by appending 'json' to the end of the command.

 Debugging OSPF
 ==============